 Throughout my more than half century of ordained ministry, I have felt called to ministry and presence among “the marginalized.”
 The imprisoned, the poor, and the hidden people in our communities have been critical to my life and ministry as a pastor, bishop, and seminary professor.

 Since that dismal rainy day in November 2009 when we first heard the dreaded word dementia, my world and vocation have shifted.
-Losses have multiplied and the boundaries of engagement have significantly narrowed.
 I moved from bishop and professor to caregiver!
-Rather than the “world is my parish,” my family became my world!

-But being with people who live within the margins of the present moment, whose abstract thinking has disappeared, whose language is garbled, and who may not know their own names shifts the margins of one’s thinking about God, about life, about the church and its mission, about what really matters.
+But being with people who live on the margins and with whose memories are fading and whose abstract thinking has disappeared and who may not know their own names shifts the margins of one’s thinking about God, about life, about the church and its mission, about what really matters.

 Writing has always been important in my roles as pastor, bishop, and seminary professor.
 My daughters and several friends encouraged me to share my reflections, questions, and insights gained from current and past experiences through the medium of a blog.

 I claim no superiority of thinking or insight.
 I have more questions than answers, for the years have taught me that each answer only expands and deepens the questions.
 My reflections are invitations to dialogue, not dogmatic declarations of infallibility.
 I value and respect the perspectives of others, including those who disagree with me.
 From my perspective, we are all “pilgrims on the way to God,” as Thomas Aquinas declared.